AdaCore/gnatstudio/docs/users_guide/searching.rst

   .. index:: preferences; search --> preserve search context

-  The default value for :guilabel:`Look In` is set through various means: by default, GPS will select a context that matches the currently selected window.
-For instance, if you are in an editor and open the search dialog, the context will be set to :guilabel:`Current File`.
-But if the project view is the active window, the context will be set to :guilabel:`Project` view.
+  GPS sets the default value for :guilabel:`Look In` in various ways: normally, GPS selects a context that matches the currently selected window.
+For example, if you're in an editor and open the search dialog, the context is set to :guilabel:`Current File`.
+If the project view is the active window, the context is set to the :guilabel:`Project` view.
-  Optionally, GPS can remember the last context that was set (see the preference :menuselection:`Search --> Preserve Search Context`.
-If this is set, and an editor is selected, GPS will remember whether the last time you started a search from an editor you decided to search in :guilabel:`Current File` or :guilabel:`Files From Project` for instance.
+  Optionally, GPS can remember the last context that was set (see the preference :menuselection:`Search --> Preserve Search Context`).
+In that case, if an editor is selected, GPS remembers whether the last time you started a search from an editor you decided to search in (for example) :guilabel:`Current File` or :guilabel:`Files From Project`.

   Finally, you can create key shortcuts (through the :menuselection:`Edit --> Key Shortcuts` menu, in the :guilabel:`Search` category) to open the search dialog and set the context to a specific value.

-The second part of the window is a row of buttons, to start the search (or continue to the next occurrence), and to display the options.

 .. image:: search-options.jpg

-There are five check boxes in this options box.
+The second section in the dialog is a row of five buttons, used to start the search (or continue to the next occurrence) to display options:

 :guilabel:`Regexp`
   .. index:: regular expression

-  This button commutes between fixed string patterns and regular expressions.
-  You can also commute between these two modes by selecting the arrow on the right of the :guilabel:`Search for:` field.
-The grammar followed by the regular expressions is similar to the Perl and Python regular expressions grammar, and is documented in the GNAT run time file :file:`g-regpat.ads`.
-To open it from GPS, you can use the :ref:`open from project
-  <Open_From_Project>` dialog (:menuselection:`File --> Open From Project...`)
-  and type `g-regpat.ads`.
+  Toggles between strings and regular expressions for patternns.
+You can also toggle between these two modes by selecting the arrow on the right of the :guilabel:`Search for:` field.
+The grammar used by the regular expressions is similar to the Perl and Python regular expressions grammar and is documented in the GNAT Pro run time file :file:`g-regpat.ads`.
+To open it from GPS, use the :ref:`open from project <Open_From_Project>` dialog (:menuselection:`File --> Open From Project...`) and type `g-regpat.ads`.

 :guilabel:`Whole Word`
   .. index:: whole word

-  If activated, this check box will force the search engine to ignore substrings. "sensitive" will no longer match "insensitive".
+  Force the search engine to ignore substrings. "sensitive" will no longer match "insensitive".

 :guilabel:`Select on Match`
   .. index:: select window on match

-  When this button is selected, the focus is given to the editor that contains the match, so that you can start editing the text immediatly.
-If the button is not selected, the focus is left on the search window, so that you can press Enter to search for the next occurrence.
+  Gives the focus to the editor containing the match.
+If the button is not selected, the focus remains on the search window.
+In that case, press Enter to search for the next occurrence.

 :guilabel:`Close on Match`
   .. index:: close dialog on match

   This button only appears if the search window is floating.
-If this button is enabled, the search window will be automatically closed when an occurrence of the search string is found.
+If pressed, the search window is automatically closed when an occurrence of the search string is found.

 :guilabel:`Case Sensitive Search`
   .. index:: case sensitive

-  By default, patterns are case insensitive (upper-case letters and lower-case letters are considered as equivalent).
-You can change this behavior by clicking on this check box.
+  By default, patterns are case insensitive (upper-case letters and lower-case letters are considered equivalent).
+Change this behavior by clicking this check box.

 :guilabel:`Case Preserving Replace`
   .. index:: case preserving

   When this is checked, replacements preserve casing.
-Three casings are detected and preserved: all lower, all UPPER, and Mixed_Case where the first character of each word is capitalized.
-Note that when the replace pattern is not all lower case, replacement is never case-preserving, the original casing of the replace pattern is used.
+Three casings are detected and preserved: all lower, all UPPER, and Mixed_Case (where the first character of each word is capitalized).
+When the replacement pattern is not all lower case, replacement is never case-preserving: the original casing of the replacement pattern is used.

-Pressing the :guilabel:`Find` / :guilabel:`Previous` buttons performs an
-interactive search.
-It stops as soon as one occurrence of the pattern is found.  search.
-Once a first occurrence has been found, the :guilabel:`Find` button is renamed to :guilabel:`Next`.
-You then have to press the `Next` button (or the equivalent shortcut :kbd:`Ctrl-N`) to go to the next occurrence.
+Press the :guilabel:`Find` or :guilabel:`Previous` button to perform an interactive search.
+It stops as soon as one occurrence of the pattern is found.
+At that point, the :guilabel:`Find` button is renamed to :guilabel:`Next`, which you press (or type the equivalent shortcut :kbd:`Ctrl-N`) to go to the next occurrence.

-If you use the :guilabel:`Find all` button, the search widget will start searching for all occurrences right away, and put the results in a new window called :guilabel:`Locations`, :ref:`The_Locations_View`.
+The :guilabel:`Find all` button starts a search for all occurrences and puts the results in a view called :guilabel:`Locations`, :ref:`The_Locations_View`.

-The :guilabel:`Replace` and :guilabel:`Replace & Find` buttons are grayed out as long as no occurence of the pattern is found.
-In order to enable them, you have to start a search, e.g. by pressing the :guilabel:`Find` button.
-Pressing :guilabel:`Replace` will replace the current occurence (and therefore the two buttons will be grayed out), and :guilabel:`Replace & Find` will replace the occurence and then jump to the next one, if any.
-If you don't want to replace the current occurence, you can jump directly to the next one by pressing :guilabel:`Next`.
+The :guilabel:`Replace` and :guilabel:`Replace & Find` buttons are grayed
+out if no occurence of the pattern is found.
+To enable them you must start a search, for example by pressing the :guilabel:`Find` button.
+Pressing :guilabel:`Replace` replaces the current occurrence (grayes out the two buttons) and :guilabel:`Replace & Find` replaces the occurrence and jump to the next one, if any.
+If you don't want to replace the current occurence, you can jump to the next one by pressing :guilabel:`Next`.

-The :guilabel:`Repl all` button will replace all the occurences found.
-By default, a popup is displayed and ask for confirmation.
-It's possible to disable this popup by either checking the box "Do not ask this question again", or by going in the Search pannel of the preferences pages, and unchecking "Confirmation for 'Replace all'".
-The confirmation popup can be reenabled through this checkbox.
+The :guilabel:`Repl all` button replaces all the occurences found.
+By default, a popup is displayed that asks for confirmation.
+You can disable this popup by either checking the box "Do not ask this question again" or by going to the Search pannel of the preferences pages and unchecking "Confirmation for 'Replace all'".

 .. index:: Multiple Document Interface

-As most GPS components, the search window is under control of the multiple document interface, and can thus be integrated into the main GPS window instead of being an external window.

-To force this behavior, open the menu :menuselection:`Window --> Search` in the list at the bottom of the menu, and then select either :menuselection:`Window --> Floating` or :menuselection:`Window --> Docked`.
+Like most GPS components, the search window is under control of the multiple document interface and can be integrated into the main GPS window instead of being an external window.
+To do this, open the menu :menuselection:`Window --> Search` in the list at the bottom of the menu, and either select :menuselection:`Window --> Floating` or :menuselection:`Window --> Docked`.

-If you save the desktop (:menuselection:`File --> Save More --> Desktop`, GPS will automatically reopen the search dialog in its new place when it is started next time.
+If you save the desktop (:menuselection:`File --> Save More --> Desktop`, GPS automaticallys reopen the search dialog in its new place when it's next started.